 The good news is that according to the Office of Management and Budget (OMB), since 2001, the rate of productivity growth has accelerated again to 3.4% per year.
 From the mid-1970s through the mid-1990s productivity rose at just 1.5%.
 In the mid-1990s, the productivity rate rose to 2.5%.

 Productivity absolutely depends on the people.
 According to the 2006 Employee Review by Randstad USA (Randstad is a global provider of professional employment services and the third largest staffing organization in the world), employers say that the top five productivity gains have come from the following:

 Investments, supply chain efficiencies, six sigma outsourcing, off-shoring, and onsite contract workforce management accounted for about 2% each in productivity gains.

 There is no doubt that technology plays a huge part (15%) in productivity gains and as technology changes (and it will continue to) employers need to provide the right training at the right time to keep pace with technology and be sure that it is used appropriately.

 The old adage of “a happy employee equals a productive employee” has never been more prevalent than in today’s workforce.
 When was the last time you took an employee satisfaction survey?
 How about the last time you found out what is important to your employees?
 What about how they feel about management?
 And of course, how they feel about overall morale within the company?
-Naturally, all of these need to be asked anonymously to insure fair and balanced responses.
+Naturally, all of these need to be asked anonymously to ensure fair and balanced responses.
 I think you would be amazed at what you might learn from your staff with these employee retention strategies.